-\begin{proposition} Let $\gk$ be a connected soluble ranked Lie ring such that $\gk'$ is nilpotent, $\ak$ a def-abnormal subring of $\gk$, and $\hk$ a subring of $\ak$ which is def-abnormal in $\ak$.
+\begin{proposition} Let $\gk$ be a connected soluble ranked Lie ring such that $\gk'$ is nilpotent, $\ak$ be a def-abnormal subring of $\gk$, and $\hk$ be a subring of $\ak$ which is def-abnormal in $\ak$.
 Then $\hk$ is def-abnormal in $\gk$. \end{proposition}